eipind/mlops/README.md

 # MLOps Challenge - Technical assignment

-### Pre-steps (?)
+### Prerequisites

-Install minikube, docker and kubectl
+Have minikube, docker and kubectl installed
+Working directory should be the root folder of this project

 ### Steps

-eval $(minikube docker-env)

-docker build --force-rm -t mlops_task .

-kubectl apply -f deployment.yaml
+chmod +x run.sh
+./run.sh